Dylan Pierias: Western United

 Pierias joined Western United for the 2019–20 season, the club's debut season in the league following their establishment in 2018.
 In May 2021, he signed a two-year contract extension with Western United.
 Pierias was substituted on in the 89th minute in the winning 2022 A-League Men Grand Final against his former club Melbourne City.
 Replacing Dylan Wenzel-Halls, Pierias was one of the eleven men for Western United on AAMI Park at the final whistle of the match.
 He departed Western United at the end of the 2022-23 season after 4 seasons at the club, making 94 league appearances.

 Western Sydney Wanderers

 Pierias joined Western Sydney Wanderers ahead of the 2023–24 season.
 Pierias played 26 games for the Wanderers and scored 3 goals in the 2023-24 season, but following a season in which the club failed to qualify for the finals series, Pierias departed the club.

 Adelaide United

 Pierias playing for Adelaide United in 2024.

 In June 2024, Pierias joined his fourth A-League club in Adelaide United as a replacement for the recent departures of Craig Goodwin, Nestory Irankunda, and Ben Halloran.
 Pierias scored in his first match against his last club, Western Sydney, in an impressive 4–1 away win.
 Primarily playing a defensive role on the wing, he scored twice more by the start of February, already equalling his goal tally of the previous season.

+On 20 December 2025, Pierias was forced off through injury during a 1–0 win over Perth Glory.
+The club later confirmed that he had suffered a “significant knee injury”, which would rule him out until late 2026.